Jump to Camino Sanabrés Stages

 Deep Into the ForestDeep Into the Forest

 Indeed, within a few hundred meters after the appearance of the walls, the paved ancient road begins.
-There are remnants of pavers where there are deep wagon ruts, as you can see.
+There are remnants of pavers with deep wagon ruts, as you can see.

 Roman Road BeginsRoman Road Begins